UMPI praises Black Lives Matter and calls for County residents to fight racism

 While about 94 percent of County residents identify as non-Hispanic white, there are Native American (2 percent), multiracial (2 percent), African-American (1 percent) and Latino (1 percent) populations as well, according to the U.S. Census data.
 Multiracial Black Lives Matter protests have made their way across the region, with demonstrations in Houlton, Presque Isle, Caribou and Fort Kent.

 Though students from County colleges participated in those protests, UMPI appears to be the first college or university in The County to align itself with the Black Lives Matter movement.
-UMPI also seems to be the first public body in Presque Isle to explicitly address the nationwide protests.
+Along with the Presque Isle Police, who condemned the death of Floyd on June 3, UMPI also seems to be among the first public bodies in Presque Isle to explicitly address the nationwide protests.

 UMPI President Raymond Rice — who published a statement on George Floyd’s death on May 29 — was among the contributors listed.
 In an email to staff and students on Friday morning, Raymond Rice said that UMPI leaders felt it was important to be clear about the school’s stance on racial justice as the nation faced a “crisis.”

 Rachel Rice said the statement began with 19 signatures.
-Anyone connected to UMPI was invited to add their name to the list using Google Forms, and the number of signatures had grown to nearly 80 by 3 p.m. on Friday.
+Anyone was invited to add their name to the list using Google Forms, and the number of signatures had grown to nearly 120 by 11 a.m on Monday.

 The statement is explicitly aimed at residents of Presque Isle and the surrounding County.
 It disputes the idea that recent protests are unconnected to The County, saying that institutional racism and white privilege have a “detrimental impact” on people of color living in The County and attending UMPI.